top of page

 Arboretum II.

-This particular area has tree species of trees that are rarely found in the urban environment in Athens and Attica.
+This particular area has trees that are rarely found in the urban environment in Athens and Attica.
 Among them it is worth noting a few species that recent literature evaluates as promising and climate-resilient: Canary Pine, elm trees, golden rain trees.
 Of particular interest, as attributed to Greek flora, is the Cretan maple and various oak trees.

 DSC01680- Δρυς χνοώδης στο Θωμαείδιο300 RESIZED.jpg